Submission is closed.

 Pack image and caption as a zip-archive and upload it here.

 Oral presentations have to be submitted as a pre-produced video of 10-15 minutes.
-The video will be made available via on-demand stream, and also via broadcast that is timed with the conference schedule.
+The video will be made available via on-demand stream (hosted on vimeo), and also via broadcast that is timed with the conference schedule.

 We require your active participation as a panelist within the Q&A session that is scheduled as a plenary video conference at the end of the session your paper appears in.
 This Q&A session will be moderated and gives you the opportunity to receive live questions or address questions raised in the online chat.